TheElectricFursuits/tef-readme/README.md

 - Has a clear README.md defining the purpose and use case of your code

+- Only uses the prefix `tef-` if it's an actively supported community repository

 ### And if you can...

 - Have a master & dev branch